 Averages the vectors of the concepts to come up with a “collective identity” vector.

-Note: Because creating a compound concept averages the vectors for each concept, the total conceptual matches for the compound concept decreases with every new concept you add to the compound concept.
+Note: Creating a compound concept averages the vectors for each concept, so the total conceptual matches for the compound decreases with every new concept you add.

 Locates conceptual matches based on the “collective identity” vector.